Child Care Subsidy

 To receive the Child Care Subsidy, your child must meet National Immunisation Program requirements, be on a recognised catch-up schedule, or have a valid exemption.
 Most families meet this automatically through standard vaccination programs.

-Child Care Subsidy – Activity Test
+Child Care Subsidy – Recognised Participation (from 5 January 2026)

 - Paid work, including self-employment